Published: Jul 13, 2000 to Jun 20, 2013

 [Written by MAL Rewrite]

-BackgroundGantz has been published in English by Dark Horse Manga since June 25, 2008.
-The final volume is set to release on November 17, 2015.
+BackgroundGantz was published in English by Dark Horse Manga from June 25, 2008 to November 17, 2015.

 The series has been adapted into two live-action movies which released in Japan on January 29, 2011 and April 23, 2011, respectively.
 A TV movie titled Another Gantz was aired before the second film was released and is an alternate telling of the first film.

 A Japanese teenager waits at a train station, reading a trashy magazine featuring an idol enticing the reader with her big boobs.
 An elderly lady approaches the teenager, asking for directions.
 The teenager quickly mumbles a non-informative reply while thinking to himself what an annoyance the lady is, why should he give a shit about her?
 Oh look, a drunken tramp just fell onto the tracks and no one is going to help.
 Why should they?
 It’s none of their business, just look away and pretend you didn’t see it happen.